A company uses Azure SQL Database to store data for an app. The data includes sensitive information.

 Answer : B

-You need to configure the API to make the updates.
+You need to configure the Azure Cache for Redis to optimize performance for the predicted usage pattern.

 NOTE: Each correct selection is worth one point.